nikhilsaraswat2605/Online_Medical_Shop_Manager/README.md

 &emsp;&emsp;    2.
 Add a product to manufacturer.<br/>
 &emsp;&emsp;    3.
 Add a certain number of copies of a product to a shop.<br/>
 &emsp;&emsp;    4.
 Add an order of a product from a customer.<br/>
 &emsp;&emsp;    5.
 Process an order (can be satisfied only if the product is available at a shop in the customer’s zipcode).
-Also assign a delivery agent &emsp;&emsp;&emsp;who has delivered the least number products.<br/>
+Also &emsp;&emsp;&emsp;assign a delivery agent who has delivered the least number products.<br/>
 &emsp;&emsp;    6.
 List all the purchases made by a customer.<br/>
 &emsp;&emsp;    7.
 List inventory of a shop (Products and counts).<br/>
 &emsp;&emsp;    8.
 Products made by a manufacturer.<br/>